 In our journey through the rainbow, we’ve explored seven colors, from bright reds and soft yellows to vibrant violets.
-Now, let’s examine the harmonious blend of peach, pink, and magenta shades.
+Now, let’s examine the lovely gradients of peach, pink, and magenta and their impact on us.

 Nature dazzles us with a pink contrast of a visiting Zebra butterfly.